Middle Peninsula Spring Oyster Fair April18, 2020

 9:00 AM – Registration begins with coffee, fruit, breakfast rolls, etc.

 9:00 to 10:00 – Vendors of oyster gardening equipment, spat and supplies are invited to display their wares for sale.
 Spat availability is uncertain at this time due to the cold winter.
 Normally, spat are larger this time of year because they were spawned in the previous fall.
 This is also a good time to question Master Oyster Gardeners and vendors about your gardening issues.

 10:00 to 10:10 – Remarks by TOGA President Terry Lewis including a preview of upcoming events.

 11:00 to 11:20 – For new oyster gardeners, Vic Spain will discuss How to Get Started Oyster Gardening.
-Details include how to get spat (oyster seed) and when best to deploy, equipment needed (on display) and how to maintain it, how many per cage, how long to harvest, sanitation, how to get help, helpful literature, etc. Experienced gardeners should feel free to skip this portion. --Vic Spain, MOG
+Details include how to get spat (oyster seed) and when best to deploy, equipment needed (on display) and how to maintain it, how many per cage, how long to harvest, sanitation, how to get help, helpful literature, etc. We had several “critter” problems reported recently, so we will discuss those problems and possible solutions.
+You are welcome to share your experiences and questions.
+Experienced gardeners should feel free to skip this portion, but are welcome to join the discussion.